nyu-software-engineering/generic-mern-stack-project/instructions-0c-project-setup.md

 ### GitHub task boards

-Each team must create a Task Board for each of the four Sprints following [these setup instructions](https://knowledge.kitchen/content/courses/agile-development-and-devops/scrum/github-task-boards/) (these use the "Classic" type of Task Boards available on GitHub).
+Each team must create a Task Board for each of the four Sprints following [these setup instructions](https://knowledge.kitchen/content/courses/agile-development-and-devops/scrum/github-project-management/).

 View a [video overview of setting up a Task Board on GitHub](https://youtu.be/Qasz5fhxIqE).